das-dias/computational-electromagnetics/README.md

 - <a href="https://matplotlib.org/">Matplotlib</a>

+- <a href=https://pythonnumericalmethods.studentorg.berkeley.edu/notebooks/Index.html>Python Numerical Methods</a>
+- <a href=https://geometryprocessing.github.io/blackbox-computing-python>Geometry Processing and Visualization in Python</a>

 webpages for more information on how to use Python and Jupyter Notebooks for scientific/mathematical computing and data visualization.

 <h2 align="left" id="dependencies">Dependencies</h2>